 A battery's current capacity ratings measure its readiness to deliver cranking power to the starter motor and reserve energy for the electrical system.

 CCA: The cold-cranking amps or cold-cranking rating determines the load or amperage the 12-volt battery can deliver for 30 seconds at 0° F without falling below 7.2 volts.

 RC: The reserve capacity rating is the time it takes for the 12-volt battery to drop below 10.5 volts.

 AH: The ampere-hour rating measures the steady current a battery can supply for 20 hours at 80° F without cell voltage falling below 1.75 volts.

 Battery Capacity Test

 Determine the load by retrieving the CCA from the battery case and reducing this number by half.
-The discharge rate is one half of the battery's cold-cranking rating.
+The discharge rate is one-half of the battery's cold-cranking rating.
 Apply this load to the battery for 15 seconds.
-The battery's voltage must remain above 9.6 volts at 70° F. It's relative to temperature, the lower the temperature, the lower the voltage.
+The battery's voltage must remain above 9.6 volts at 70° F. It's relative to temperature; the lower the temperature, the lower the voltage.

-A battery specific gravity test determines the weight of a certain volume of liquid divided by an equal amount of water.
-A fully charged automotive battery has a specific gravity of 1.265.
+A specific gravity test determines the weight of a liquid divided by an equal amount of water.
+For example, a fully charged automotive battery has a specific gravity of 1.265.
 As the battery discharges, the specific gravity becomes lighter and more like water, closer to 1.000.